mboop127/AutoDE/README.md

   - (this **will** overwrite all .ai files in your ai directory. .per files will be untouched.
 A backup of all .ai files will be saved to /ai_backup, but to be safe I suggest you backup your ai folder before running)
 - confirm your monitor and game are both at 1080x1920p.
 No other resolutions are supported.
 - confirm your graphical settings are all default - ie, no smooth text
+- open AoE2 DE and set the game settings to how you want them (difficulty, map, cheats, etc.) A future release may allow you to change settings via the auto-DE GUI, but this is not supported for now.

 How to run:
 - download and extract git code to anywhere on your computer